 It took us two hours to drive from Vancouver to Tulips of the Valley, travelling along Hwy 7.
 We could have taken Hwy 1, which would have only taken an hour and a half, but we deliberately took the slower, scenic route.

-Once we arrived in Agassiz, instead of driving north to Harrison Hot Springs, we just kept on driving east and over the tiny bridge to Seabird Island.
+Once we arrived in Agassiz, we drove east and over the tiny bridge to Seabird Island.
 A few minutes later we arrived at the big gas station where volunteers wearing neon safety vests took our $5 for parking, and guided us into a parking spot.
-We then walked down the 1km road to the entrance of the festival, and caught our first glimpse of the tulips!
+We then walked down the 1 km road to the entrance of the festival.
+It was here where we caught our first glimpse of the tulips!

 Although you can admire the tulips from from the side of the road, the whole point of coming here is to experience the tulips up close and personal!
 We happily paid our $3 admission fee.

-When you enter Tulips of the Valley, they have a few kiosks selling tulips (potted and cut), local honey, and food such as bannock and hot dogs.
+When you enter Tulips of the Valley, they have kiosks selling tulips (potted and cut), local honey, and food.
 We snacked on some bannock (covered in peanut butter and jam) before venturing through the tulips.

-The way Tulips of the Valley is set up is that there’s a main pathway that cuts through the middle of the tulip fields.
+At Tulips of the Valley, there’s a main pathway down middle of the tulip fields.
 Once on the other side, you can walk around the perimeter back to the entrance.

 The walkways can be muddy, so you’ll definitely want to wear boots.
 Although it was raining on and off, the mud wasn’t too wet.
 In fact, it had a beautiful loamy clay quality to it, and it was fun to walk through!

-All in all, we spent about an hour and a half meandering through the tulips, enjoying the views and the beauty of the Fraser Valley.
+All in all, we spent about an hour and a half meandering through the tulips.
+We enjoyed the views and the beauty of the Fraser Valley.
 It was satisfying way to reconnect with nature and the lushness of spring.